ecluse:ecluse-core

 data InvalidEntryKind Source #

-Which part of a packument a dropped InvalidEntry came from.
+Which kind of registry-document entry a dropped InvalidEntry came from.
 A version manifest drop removes a serve candidate (fail-closed for that one version); a dist-tag or publish-time drop loses only that advisory datum while the version it referred to still resolves.

 Constructors